tirzasrwn/movies/readme.md

 ## Documentation

 More documentation you can find it [here](./project/docs/readme.md).
+More visual documentation you can find in ./project/docs/images/ directory.